 \section{Abstract}

-EASAL (efficient atlasing and sampling of assembly landscapes) is a recently reported geometric method for representing, visualizing, sampling and computing integrals over the potential energy landscape tailored for small molecular assemblies.
-EASAL's efficiency arises from the fact that small assembly landscapes permit the use of so-called Cayley parameters (inter-atomic distances) for geometric representation and sampling of the assembly configuration space regions; this results in their isolation, convexification, customized sampling and systematic traversal using a comprehensive topological roadmap.
+EASAL (Efficient Atlasing and Sampling of Assembly Landscapes) is a geometric method for sampling and computing integrals over the potential energy landscape of small molecular assemblies.
+EASAL's efficiency arises from the fact that small assembly landscapes permit the use of so-called Cayley (inter-atomic distance based) parameters for geometric representation and sampling of the assembly configuration space regions; this results in their isolation, convexification, customized sampling and systematic traversal using a comprehensive topological roadmap.

+We define custom-designed measurements to investigate and compare various sampling characteristics of EASAL and the traditional Monte Carlo (MC) sampling, including (i) sampling speed, (ii) efficiency and accuracy of uniform grid coverage, (iii) accuracy of weighted coverage at covering low energy regions, (iv) ability to localize sampling to macrostates, and (v) flexibility in sampling distributions.

-By sampling the assembly landscape of 2 TransMembrane Helices, with short-range pair-potentials, this paper demonstrates that EASAL provides reasonable coverage of crucial but narrow regions of low effective dimension with much fewer samples and computational resources than traditional MonteCarlo or Molecular Dynamics based sampling.
-Promising avenues are discussed, for combining the complementary advantages of the two methods.
+In particular, we compare the sampling characteristics of EASAL and MC in sampling the assembly landscape of 2 trans-membrane helices, with short-range pair-potentials.
+We demonstrate that EASAL provides a reasonable coverage of crucial but narrow regions of the energy landscape of low effective dimension, with much fewer samples and computational resources than MC sampling.
+Promising avenues for combining the complementary advantages of the two methods are discussed.

-Additionally, since accurate computation of configurational entropy and other integrals is required for estimation of both free energy and kinetics, it is essential to obtain \emph{uniform} sampling in appropriate cartesian or moduli space parameterization.
-EASAL's flexibility is demonstrated with a variety of sampling distributions, from Cayley sampling skewed towards lower energy regions, to uniform Cartesian sampling at the two ends of the spectrum.
+\eat{Additionally, since accurate computation of configurational entropy and other integrals is required for estimation of both free energy and kinetics, it is essential to obtain \emph{uniform} sampling in appropriate Cartesian or moduli space parameterization.
+EASAL's flexibility is demonstrated with a variety of sampling distributions, from Cayley sampling skewed towards lower energy regions, to uniform Cartesian sampling at the two ends of the spectrum. }